sofiaborgato/sofiaborgato.github.io/_pages/cv.md

 * Mathematics in Machine Learning
 * Statistical methods in data science
 * Distributed architectures for big data processing and analytic
-* Machine learning and Deep learningBioinformatic
+* Machine learning and Deep learning
 * Data ethics and protection
 * Innovation management
 * Network dynamics and learning
 * Decision making and optimization
+* Bioinformatics
+* Discrete event models and systems

 Interest
 ======